 If I am allowed favorites, John A. Logan is certainly one of that number.
-On this day (February 12, 1862) 150 years ago, Logan offered this address to his division – that would be Third Division, Seventeenth Corps:
+On this day (February 12, 1863) 150 years ago, Brigadier-General Logan offered this address to his division – that would be Third Division, Seventeenth Corps:

 My fellow soldiers: Debility from recent illness has prevented, and still prevents, me from appearing amongst you, as has been my custom, and is my desire.
 It is for this cause I deem it my duty to communicate with you now, and give you the assurance that your general still maintains unshaken confidence in your patriotism and devotion, and in the ultimate success of our glorious cause.